 "Yeah, okay, I get it.
-You probably expected me to be daddy's helpless little princess.
-But I wasn't born to be that way.
-Now maybe he'll consider whether he actually loved me now that I've left him."
+You expect me to be daddy's helpless little princess, just like everyone else, but I wasn't born to be that way.
+Now he'll have to consider how much he loved me now that I've left him."

-"I still think it was a dumb idea."
-Gyro said from the back of the ship.
+"I still think it was a stupid idea," Gyro said from the back of the ship.

-"All the same I think I can be of some use to you.
-I have superior training in the art of stealth and fighting.
+"All the same, I think I can be of some use to you.
+I have superior training in the art of stealth and fighting, and I have my family's katana.
 You guys look like you need someone to protect you if you go to another world like mine."

-"Alright, enough with the teasing."
-The chicken continued.
+"Alright, enough with the teasing," Gyro said.
 By now everyone admitted that what she was saying was true.
 "We don't even know your name."

-She spoke her name in that other language which was much too complex for any of them to pronounce.
+She spoke her name in that other language that was much too complex for any of them to pronounce.
 It became obvious that they needed to use something else.

 Previous | Next